Stephen Gough: Naked rambling and activism

 Gough, an ex-lorry driver and former Royal Marine, is from Eastleigh, Hampshire, and is known for walking the length of Great Britain from Land's End to John o' Groats over 2003 and 2004 wearing only boots, socks, a rucksack and a hat.
 He was arrested and imprisoned on numerous occasions during the course of his ramble.

+In 2000, Gough moved to Vancouver, Canada, for a year with his then-partner Alison Ward and their two children.
+One day, he went for a walk when he had an epiphany.
+In an interview, Gough explained his sentiments: "I realised I was good.
+Being British, buried in our upbringing is that we're not good or have to watch ourselves – maybe it comes from religion, or school.
+I realised that at a fundamental level I'm good, we're all good, and you can trust that one part of yourself."
+He concluded that if he was good, then his body was good.
+This self-realisation led to him frequently appearing naked in public.
+Ward explained: "[Gough] has talked since about having an epiphany, but it’s not something I understand.
+He went to Canada one man and turned into someone else."

+Upon his return to Hampshire, Gough had an intense appreciation of what nakedness could offer.
+He said he questioned "things we're taught to believe are right".
+He visited an Eastleigh police station and asked if it was illegal to walk naked in the street.
+Gough claimed that the police "couldn't come up with an answer".

+In January 2003, Gough embarked on his first naked walk in England.
+He headed from his mother's Hampshire home to Eastleigh town centre.

 His second Land's End to John o' Groats ramble was in 2005 and 2006 and accompanied by his girlfriend Melanie Roberts (born 1971 or 1972).
 It was the subject of Richard Macer's BBC1 documentary, One Life: The Naked Rambler (2005).
 He was arrested twice in England, but was almost immediately released.
 Upon entering Scotland, he was arrested several times, including an arrest for contempt of court after he appeared naked before a judge.
 His website claimed that ordering him to wear clothes for his court appearance "breached Article 6 of the European Convention on Human Rights" – Right to a Fair Trial.
 He claimed that Articles 3 and 5 to 11 had been repeatedly breached by the authorities since he and Melanie had arrived in Scotland.
 He served a three-month sentence in Saughton Prison.
 The walk was resumed on 12 February 2006, and was completed shortly after on Monday 20 February the same year.
 The Guardian newspaper congratulated the couple on completing their journey, stating that they were practising gymnosophy in the tradition of people such as George Bernard Shaw.

 Gough was involved with the public nudity advocacy group The Freedom to be Yourself.